Getting the Relationship You Want

 2. They Share Their Needs

-A lot of couples say that they feel neglected and unfulfilled in their relationships, which can lead to the dreaded relationship drama.
+Many couples report feeling neglected and unfulfilled in their relationships, which can lead to the dreaded drama that often accompanies relationships.
 Knowing how to avoid drama in relationships means knowing how to express your needs.
-All too often we believe that our partners should “know” or “understand” what we need, when in reality they have no idea how they can help, or that there’s even a problem at all.
+All too often, we believe that our partners should “know” or “understand” what we need, when in reality, they have no idea how they can help, or that there’s even a problem at all.

 3. They Create “Win-Win” Compromises